 At Skoltech, the standard academic term is eight weeks long.
-It is typically divided into an instruction period ending with assessment of student learning, projects, followed by an application period.
+It is typically divided into an instruction period ending with an assessment of student learning, projects, which is then followed by an application period.

 What is an application period?

-Application period (or APP period) is an experiential hands-on and/or innovation activities designed as an integrated part of the course.
-The goal of the app period is to put into practice knowledge and skills acquired from preceding teaching and learning activities (week 1-6) toward solving a real-world problem.
-While working on the proposed problem students learn about and practice personal and interpersonal skills such as communication, teamwork, engineering reasoning and collaboration.
+An application period consists of experiential hands-on and/or innovation activities designed as an integrated part of the course.
+The goal of the application period is to put into practice the knowledge and skills acquired from the preceding teaching and learning activities (week 1-6) towards solving a real-world problem.
+While working on the proposed problem, students learn about and practice personal and interpersonal skills such as communication, teamwork, engineering reasoning and collaboration.
 Furthermore, through activity that is authentic and within the knowledge and skills of the learners, participants improve their efficacy for entrepreneurial and innovative activities.
 Some courses are experiential and applied throughout the term, so the lecturers may adjust the frameworks.